Nicolas W. Shammas,

 Dr. Shammas has been involved in the education of health care providers and the public.
 He has established and directed several conferences including Cardiovascular Interventions and Practice Guideline (CIPG), the annual conference of the Midwest Cardiovascular Research Foundation.
 He has presented his research and lectured at national and international meetings including Central America, the Middle East, the Far East and Europe.
 He was voted as the Preceptor Teacher of the Year in 2002 by the family practice residents at the Genesis Family Residency Training program.

 Dr. Shammas is a coauthor on the cardiovascular chapter in the Rakel Texbook of Medicine, and author of the superficial venous disease chapter in the Endovascular Companion of Braunwald, both key references for family practice physicians and cardiologists respectively.
-He is also the editor of 3 textbooks in endovascular medicine.
-Dr Shammas is an interventional cardiologist with Cardiovascular Medicine, PC; an Adjunct Clinical Associate Professor of Medicine at the University of Iowa Hospitals and Clinics; and Founder, President and Research Director of the Midwest Cardiovascular Research Foundation.
+He is also the editor of three textbooks in endovascular medicine.
+Dr Shammas is an interventional cardiologist with Cardiovascular Medicine; an Adjunct Clinical Associate Professor of Medicine at the University of Iowa Hospitals and Clinics; and Founder, President and Research Director of the Midwest Cardiovascular Research Foundation.

 Dr. Shammas is Board Certified in Cardiovascular Disease and Interventional Cardiology by ABIM and in Vascular Medicine and Endovascular Medicine by SVM.
 He is a Fellow of several societies including the American College of Cardiology, the International College of Angiology, the Society of Vascular Medicine and the Society of Cardiac Angiography and Interventions.